lathropd/slidetrack/README.md

 It's especially optimized for adding a visual "track" to longform audio storyeliing of the kind done by [Reveal](https://www.revealnews.org/) and [APM Reports](https://www.apmreports.org/).

-It's based heavily on a storyboard metaphor and inspred heavily by the [reveal.js](https://revealjs.com/).
+It's based heavily on a storyboard metaphor and inspred heavily by [reveal.js](https://revealjs.com/).

 ## Dependencies
 - [Page.js](https://visionmedia.github.io/page.js/) for routing.
 It's a bit heavy, and could probably be swapped out later